fran0x/matchina/README.md

 # merx-rs

-This is a minimalistic matching engine designed for a crypto exchange.
+This is a minimalistic matching engine designed for a trading exchange.
 It supports various order types including limit orders, market orders, and order features such as Immediate-Or-Cancel (IOC), Fill-Or-Kill (FOK), and Post-Only orders.

 ## Features